thuankhangho/btl-cnpm/Tasks 1-4/README.md

 1.2.
 Describe all functional and non-functional requirements that can be inferred from the project description.
 Draw a use-case diagram for the whole system.

 Functional:
-  Overview of janitors & collectors, their work calendar, vehicles and their technical details (weight, capacity, fuel consumptions, etc), all MCPs and information about their capacity.
+  Overview of janitors & collectors, their work calendar, vehicles and their technical details (weight, capacity, fuel consumptions, etc), all MCPs and information about their capacity
-  Assignment of vehicles to janitors & collectors, janitors & collectors to MCPs (task) Route creation for each collector.
+  Assignment of vehicles to janitors & collectors, janitors & collectors to MCPs (task) Route creation for each collector
-  Detail view of their task on a daily and weekly basic.
-  Ability to communicate with collectors, other janitors & back officers.
-  Check in / check out task every day
+  Detail view of their task on a daily & weekly basis Ability to communicate with collectors, other janitors & back officers Check in / check out task every day
   Be notified about the MCPs if they are fully loaded